thiagoesteves/deployex/README.md

 ### Pre-commands

-It is very likely your application will require database commands, such as migrations.
-Deployex executes pre-commands defined in current.json using the pre_commands field.
-These commands will run in the same order as defined, and before the application starts.
+Your application will likely require database commands, such as migrations.
+Deployex handles these through pre-commands specified in `current.json` under the `pre_commands` field.
+These commands will be executed in the order they are listed, before the application starts.
+If a pre-command is needed and does not require changes to the application itself, using pre-commands in conjunction with hotupgrade is ideal to avoid unnecessary downtime.

-__*PS: Pre commands are executed only for full deployment, not available for hot upgrades*__

 ### Secrets Requirements